 People have gotten good at spotting fake iMessage screenshots.
-If you're making one for a meme, skit or mockup, knowing the tells helps you avoid them.
-Here are the seven details that most often give a fake away โ and how to get each one right.
+Years of memes, story-time videos and the occasional real scandal have trained everyone to look closely at a text message screenshot before they believe it.
+If you're making one for a meme, skit or mockup, knowing the tells helps you avoid them โ and if you're just curious how to tell a real iPhone screenshot from a doctored one, the same details apply in reverse.
+Here are the seven that most often give a fake away, with how to get each one right.

 1. Bubble color